Skip to main content

 Lack of Communication

 Companies expect candidates to communicate with them, however, it doesn’t always work the other way around.
 Many candidates are left wondering what happened with their application.
 They would rather receive a rejection email than have the company go radio-silent on them.
 The candidate wants to feel important enough for some form of communication.
-They want to know you are sincerely interested in them and care about them as a person.
+Ultimately, staying in touch shows professionalism and keeps candidates engaged.

 Anxiety